Executive summary

 Near-term

-1. Ceasefire fragility: The April 7 US-Iran ceasefire is two weeks old and already under strain.
+- Ceasefire fragility: The April 7 US-Iran ceasefire is two weeks old and already under strain.
 Iran’s military controls Strait shipping.
 Israel’s Lebanon campaign is excluded.
 Collapse would send oil back above $100 and gold into another volatile phase

-2. Fed hawkishness: If March FOMC minutes (released April 8) reveal serious rate-hike discussion, gold faces further downside from the rates channel
+- Fed hawkishness: If March FOMC minutes (released April 8) reveal serious rate-hike discussion, gold faces further downside from the rates channel

-3. China economic data: A material slowdown in Chinese demand would remove one of gold’s key physical-market supports
+- China economic data: A material slowdown in Chinese demand would remove one of gold’s key physical-market supports

 Structural tailwinds

-1. Central bank buying continues: 850+ tonnes forecast for 2026.
+- Central bank buying continues: 850+ tonnes forecast for 2026.
 De-dollarisation is a multi-decade trend, not a trade

-3. Ceasefire resolution: If the ceasefire holds, oil normalises, inflation expectations ease, rate cuts return to the table, and the entire March headwind reverses
+- Ceasefire resolution: If the ceasefire holds, oil normalises, inflation expectations ease, rate cuts return to the table, and the entire March headwind reverses

-The ceasefire changes everything — or nothing
+The ceasefire changes the macro chain — or it doesn’t

 On April 7, President Trump announced a two-week ceasefire with Iran, contingent on the immediate reopening of the Strait of Hormuz.
 As of publication (April 9), the ceasefire is holding but under severe strain.
 Iran’s military is managing Strait shipping.
 Tehran has accused Washington of violations.
 Israel’s campaign in Lebanon is excluded.